richcooper95/crisis/README.md

 These instructions assume the development environment is Ubuntu on Windows Subsystem for Linux (WSL), though should be easily adaptable to other Ubuntu installations.

+1. Clone this repository.
+1. Set up the Yarn development environment:
     1. Install nodejs and NPM using [these instructions](https://tecadmin.net/install-latest-nodejs-npm-on-ubuntu/).
     1. Install the Yarn package manager using the instructions that appear near the end of the output of the previous step.
-1. Clone this repository.
     1. Run `yarn install` from the root directory of your clone.
+1. Set up a Python virtual environment:
+    1. Run `python3 -m venv .venv`
     1. And `source .venv/bin/activate`
     1. And finally `pip3 install -r requirements.txt`
+1. Create configuration needed for AWS:
+    1. Add the following new section to `~/.aws/config`.
+        ```
+        [profile amplify]
+        region=eu-west-2
+        ```
+    1. Add the following new sections to `~/.aws/credentials`, obtaining the values from one of the development team.
+        ```
+        [amplify]
+        aws_access_key_id=...
+        aws_secret_access_key=...

+        [crisis-deploy]
+        aws_access_key_id=...
+        aws_secret_access_key=...
+        ```
+1. _TODO: Add instructions to initialize the Amplify environment._

 ## Run The App